-A 1 minute video from MPR News in Minneapolis, MN giving a brief explanation on rank-choice voting
+A one-minute video from MPR News in Minneapolis, MN giving a brief explanation on rank-choice voting.

 Final five rank choice voting comes in two stages.
 As described by Katherine Gehl, it starts by getting rid of party primaries in Wisconsin.
 Every candidate would be included on a ballot that the state would vote on.
 The top five finishers from that ballot would advance to the general election, regardless of party affiliation.
 This means that when the time comes to vote in November, the ballot will list 5 candidates.